 My primary area of research is the history of analysis and mechanics in the eighteenth and nineteenth centuries.
 I have written an account of the original formulation by Jean d’Alembert of “d’Alembert’s principle” in dynamics.
 I have documented a major foundational shift in the writings on calculus of Leonhard Euler and Joseph Louis Lagrange as the calculus was separated in the eighteenth century from geometry and made part of pure analysis.
 I have investigated the evolution of the calculus of variations in the nineteenth century, focusing on the work of such mathematicians as William Hamilton, Carl Jacobi, Adolph Mayer and David Hilbert.
-I am currently examining the history of complex analysis from its origins in the eighteenth century to its development as a major branch of analysis in the nineteenth century.
+I am currently investigating the development of Hamilton-Jacobi methods in celestial mechanics in the nineteenth century, looking in particular at the creation of a theory of transformations.
+Another area of research concerns the history of complex analysis from its origins in the eighteenth century to its development as a major branch of analysis in the nineteenth century.
 A secondary field of interest is the history of astronomy and cosmology, particularly the relationship between relativistic cosmology and observational cosmology in the twentieth century.
+Finally, I am producing a study on the historiography of mathematics, focusing on the work of Euler on divergent series.

 - “Nonstandard Analysis, Infinitesimals, and the History of Calculus,” in David Rowe and Wann-Sheng Horng (Eds.), A Delicate Balance: Global Perspectives on Innovation and Tradition in the History of Mathematics A Festschrift in Honor of Joseph W. Dauben.
 Birkhäuser, 2015, pp. 25-49.